mank25/learning-activities/README.md

 1. **Activities Load** - From local mock data or public API
 2. **UI Render** - Activities displayed in cards with details like title, type, status, and due date
 3. **Next Action** - Button changes dynamically: `"Start"`, `"Continue"`, or `"Review"`
-4. **Filter Application** - Users can filter activities by status/type
+4. **Filter Application** - Users can filter activities by type of activity
 5. **Interaction** - Selecting an activity navigates to detail or action page

 ## 🚀 Getting Started